 Description and Goals: Gateways is a short-term residency in which CVAE members act as mentors to young singers to promote a deeper understanding of all aspects of the choral art.
-Workshop session in participating high schools culminates in a joint concert that sets professional standards for production, promotion, and presentation.
+Workshop sessions in participating high schools culminate in a joint concert that sets professional standards for production, promotion, and presentation.
 The program's goals are:

 To support the development of strong musicianship, ensemble skills, healthy vocal technique, and artistic growth.

 To support secondary choral programs and their directors by providing opportunities for study and performance of great choral repertoire.